tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 The workers moved quickly and started loading metal containers that were in the bin into boxes.

-"What... where did they... is there another part to the shop" I said confused.
+"What... where did they... is there another part to the shop?"
+I said confused.

 "Downstairs.
 Second shop.
 Doesn't matter.
 Just do job.
 Just work.
 Don't worry." he said while he continued cleaning the washer.
 His eyes told me different.